pspglb/pve-zsync-manager/README.md

 Almost every option supports a "--test" agrument.
 It will perform any neccessary read operation, but will not actually write anything.
 One can view all executed commands (or commands that would be executed without --test) with --verbose

+**Notes about the pve-zsync patch**

+The patch includes mainly four things:
+- It firstly locks the VM/CT before each sync, und unlocks it afterwards
+- Changes the location of the config file which is also backuped
+- Adds the ability to do replication snapshots, which include all intermediate snapshots
+- Adds the ability to do raw sync, for encrypted datasets

 **Installation:**

 Install Python3